 • Provide a variety of professional experiences through a liberal internship program.

 Cazenovia College’s 240-acre Equine Education Center, located less than five miles from the main campus, is home to the Management Program’s Equine Business Management specialization and Intercollegiate Riding Team.
 It houses a herd of 70 horses, including Thoroughbreds, Warmbloods and Quarter Horses, as well as numerous other breeds.
-The large indoor arena, multiple outdoor riding areas (including a dressage arena) and turn-out paddocks, provide ample space for the various activities that students pursue.
+The large indoor arena, multiple outdoor riding areas and turn-out paddocks, provide ample space for the various activities that students pursue.
 The facility offers students a premier educational environment that features a network-wired classroom.

 Our Intercollegiate Horse Show Association (IHSA) Team and Intercollegiate Dressage Association (IDA) Team may compete in 6-8 shows each academic year before, moving on to Regionals, Zones and Nationals.
 Additionally, the team sends riders to one or more tournaments each season to experience competition outside the region.